1. Purpose of Policy

 4.11.9 The Audit and Risk Management Committee will receive a quarterly report on Work Health and Safety activities, from the Director of Human Resources.

 4.11.10 Students will have ready access to effective grievance processes, which enable them to make complaints about any aspect of the higher education provider’s higher education operations.
-Student appeals and grievances will be handled in accordance with the Student Complaints and Appeals – Governing Policy and associated procedures and guidelines.
+Student appeals and grievances will be handled in accordance with the Student Grievance Resolution – Governing Policy and associated procedures and guidelines.